ninchistudios/musicproduction/end-to-end-checklist.md

 * Aeolian (natural Minor): Sad, subdued.
 Suits most genres.
 * Locrian (natural Major with flat 2nd and flat 5th): Dissonant, unstable, tense.

+Important to create a memorable melody.

 ### Chord Progression

+### Arranging

+Try to include something surprising or unique in the arrangement to create interest.

 ## Production & Recording